Albert-029/Split-Screen-Research/README.md

 # Split Screen

 I am Albert Robles Muñoz, student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
-This content is generated for the second year’s subject Project 2.
+This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ramon Santamaria](https://www.linkedin.com/in/raysan/).

 This C++ project has been programmed using [Visual Studio](https://visualstudio.microsoft.com/es/vs/)